jaskirat-singh-grewal/graph_project/README.md

 ## Project Description

-Project uses dijkstra's alogrithm to find the shortest path between the selected node.
-It gives you an idea on how dijkstra's algorithm work in general, using a really cool animation.
+Project uses Dijkstra's alogrithm to find the shortest path between the selected node.
+It gives you an idea on how Dijkstra's algorithm work in general, using a really cool animation.
 Have Fun!

 Following are the react scripts if needed:-